 Account owners can optionally enable several additional security features.
 If enabled, these features will affect all users in the account.
-Enabling all security settings allows the user to additionally enable PCI compliance for creating PCI compliant clusters (see here for details on creating a PCI compliant cluster).
+Note that the account must have at least two owner status users to enable these settings.

 Table of Contents

 Instaclustr provides PCI compliant services.
 As such, there are requirements that users must comply with in order to access and utilise our services with PCI compliance enabled.
 In order to learn more about PCI and the specific requirements, refer to our support article on PCI compliance.

 In order for an account to be compliant with the PCI standards, it must satisfy all of the security options within the security tab.

 If the PCI compliance setting is enabled, most of the other security settings will be set to their strictest level.

 Additionally, you can select an option to only allow the creation of PCI compliant clusters in the future.
 Note that this will not affect any pre-existing clusters attached to this account.